A little bit of history

 - Growers know that Pinot Noir is the most difficult grape to grow, being very finicky about the soil and climate conditions in which it grows.

-The climate in which a grape is grown has tremendous affect on the wine.
+The climate in which a grape is grown has a tremendous effect on the wine.
 This has to do with the amount of sunlight each vine gets, the length of the growing season, the mineral content of the soil and the temperature (or microclimate) of the region.
 The amount of sunlight and length of the growing season will determine the amount of sugar (and later alcohol) in a grape.

 The biggest contributing factor to flavour is yeast.
 It is the fermentation process that truly gives a wine its flavours.